Amy Schumer and Emily Ratajkowski were arrested in Kavanaugh protests

-Actresses Amy Schumer and Emily Ratajkowski were among those arrested Thursday in protests over Supreme Court nominee Brett Kavanaugh.
+Comedian Amy Schumer and model-actress Emily Ratajkowski were among more than 300 people arrested Thursday in protests over Supreme Court nominee Brett Kavanaugh.

-Hundreds of people turned up at the Hart and Dirksen Senate Office Buildings to challenge Kavanaugh's nomination after three women accused him of various forms of sexual misconduct.
+Hundreds of people turned up at a US Senate building in the nation's capital to challenge Kavanaugh's nomination after three women accused him of various forms of sexual misconduct.
 Schumer and Ratajkowski were among them.

 Arrests